-Staff in school are uniquely placed to observe changes in children's appearance, behaviour, communication and the outward signs of abuse, neglect, exploitation, and radicalisation.
-Children may also turn to a trusted adult in school when they are in distress or at risk.
+Staff in Newdigate Primary School and Nursery are uniquely placed to observe changes in children's appearance, behaviour, communication and the outward signs of abuse, neglect, exploitation, and radicalisation.
+Children may also turn to a trusted adult in Newdigate Primary School and Nursery when they are in distress or at risk.
 It is vital that all school staff are alert to the signs of abuse, are approachable and trusted by pupils/students, listen actively to children, and understand the procedures for reporting their concerns.
-The school will act on identified concerns and will provide early help to prevent concerns from escalating.
+Newdigate Primary School and Nursery will act on identified concerns and will provide early help to prevent concerns from escalating.